Defining “The Power of Us” through collaboration, shared purpose, and tough questions

 - U.S. Secretary of Commerce Gina Raimondo

-Speakers debated whether skills-based hiring is “a moment or a movement,” with Byron Auguste, CEO of Opportunity@Work, saying the debate itself about degrees vs. skills can have a negative impact, often exacerbating the stigma that people who have achieved career success without academic credentials may feel.
+Speakers debated whether skills-based hiring is “a moment or a movement,” with Byron Auguste, CEO of Opportunity at Work, saying the debate itself about degrees vs. skills can have a negative impact, often exacerbating the stigma that people who have achieved career success without academic credentials may feel.
 “What is helpful is, ‘How do we value learning, wherever you get it?’”
 Auguste said.

 An innovative outlook on the AI-powered future: Be ‘bullish’ on humans